 A variety of mounts is available: for handlebars, helmets, goggles, car dashes/windshields, tripod mounts, military tactical weapons, surfboards, and a hand grip.
 Other handy accessories include a hard-shell carrying case with a 12 inch USB cable for field transfers; a lens kit; lens cover; mount leashes; extra batteries and chargers; and other replacement parts.

 The one irritating shortcoming on the unit I use involves a slightly loose Record slider switch, which rattles on bumps when used with the handlebar mount.
 I use a piece of electrical tape on it to silence the rattle.
-It does not rattle with the helmet mount.
+There is no rattle with the helmet mount.

 The web site has a section for users to upload videos.
 This will provide the potential customer with plenty of examples.
 An example of my recording with the helmet mount is http://www.vimeo.com/10492285.
 Here is a handlebar view of my commute home at night: http://www.vimeo.com/11671542.